aseemrb/notes/notes/linear-algebra/fundamentals/orthogonality.md

 $$Q^{\rm T}Q = I.$$

 But what about $QQ^{\rm T}$?
 A little thought reveals that $QQ^{\rm T} = I$ only if $Q$ is a square matrix, but not in general.
-In this square case, $Q$ is called orthogonal (or orthonormal).
+In the square case, $Q$ is called orthogonal (or orthonormal).
 It's confusing to say orthogonal when we actually mean orthonormal, but most results rely on the fact that a bunch of orthogonal vectors $v_i$ can be made orthonormal by scaling them to have $\lVert v_i\rVert = 1$.
 Hence, in a lot of places we see the word orthogonal being used when the authors actually mean orthonormal.

 ## Orthogonality